natgo/wt-wiki-scraper/wikitext-transpiled/aircraft/F8F-1B.md

 * Fast acceleration
 * High rate of fire
 * High ammo count
-* Great guns with big damage output on Targets
 * Can support high G's in sharp turns and has a G-suit upgrade available
 * Combat flaps can't break, the wings will break first
 * Double the burst mass of the first [[F8F-1|F8F-1 Bearcat]] and in general powerful armament